fastforwardlabs/mdff22report/src/01-introduction.md

 Not all changes are this sudden, though.
 Consider the task of maintaining an email spam filtering service.
 The core technology consists of a text classification model that picks up on keywords in email content to block spammers.
 Over time, users will begin to manually report more messages as spam that are not caught by the filter.
 In this adversarial environment, spammers are continuously adjusting terminology to outwit the deployed spam filters, so models must relearn what language constitutes the evolving concept of spam to remain effective.

-Think about the job of forecasting energy consumption, in which  historical demand is just one piece of the puzzle.
+Or think about the job of forecasting energy consumption, in which historical demand is just one piece of the puzzle.
 In practice, future demand is driven by a slew of non-stationary forces - like climate fluctuations, population growth, or disruptive clean energy tech - that necessitate both gradual and sudden domain adaptation.

 ::: info
-***Domain Adaptation***
+**_Domain Adaptation_**

 Domain adaptation (a subcategory of transfer learning) is the ability to apply an algorithm trained in one or more “source domains” to a different, but related “target domain.”
 In domain adaptation, the source and target domains share the same feature space, but different distributions.^[[Domain adaptation](https://en.wikipedia.org/wiki/Domain_adaptation)]
 :::